-Theresa May MP is the Prime Minister of the United Kingdom and Leader of the Conservative Party, having succeeded David Cameron following his resignation from the post.
-May served as Secretary of State for the Home Department and Minister for Women and Equality for a period of 6 years.
+Theresa May MP is the former Prime Minister of the United Kingdom and leader of the Conservative Party, having succeeded David Cameron following his resignation in 2016.
+May had previously served as Secretary of State for the Home Department and Minister for Women and Equality for six years.

 As of October 2017:

 - Oliver Robbins, Prime Minister's Europe adviser since September 2017; former Permanent Secretary at the Department for Exiting the European Union